-- The assets of Gas País in 2010 through which the Company started operations in Colombia. - Lima Gas S.A. in 2013 through which the Company entered the Peruvian LPG market. - Neogas Perú S.A. (currently Limagas Natural Perú S.A.), through which the Company has presence in the natural gas market in Peru, since February 2016.
+- The assets of Gas País in 2010 through which the Company started its growth in operations in Colombia. - Lima Gas S.A. in 2013 through which the Company entered the Peruvian LPG market. - Neogas Perú S.A. (currently Limagas Natural Perú S.A.), through which the Company has presence in the natural gas market in Peru, since February 2016.